The NAGWS/USA rulebook

 such as sun glare.

-players a given a 15 minute grace period after start time.
-If, after 15 minutes
+a given a 15 minute grace period after start time.
+If, after 15 minutes past

-past game time, the coach has not arrived or there is not at least six players,
+game time, the coach has not arrives or there is not at least six players, the

-forfeited, the game may be played as a scrimmage only.
+team automatically forfeits.
+The game may be played as a scrimmage

 - Regular season games may